 The records we keep can be collected in paper form or electronically (or both) and may include:

 Your information can be collected in a number of different ways.
-This might be from a referral made by your GP or another healthcare professional you have seen, or perhaps directly from you – in person, over the phone or on a form you have completed.
+This might be from a referral made by your GP or another health or social care professional you have seen, or perhaps directly from you – in person, over the phone or on a form you have completed.

 There may also be times when information is collected from your relatives or next of kin – for example , if you are unconscious or unable to communicate.